idptools/goose/README.md

 ## Last updated May 2026, latest version V0.2.5

-### Recent changes (the highlights):
-* Added ability to constrain sequence fractions in the SequenceOptimizer without having to add a property.
-* Launched a new Colab Notebook for making sequences with specific homotypic / heterotypic interactions -> [check it out!](https://colab.research.google.com/drive/1aJajo1IK66ApFSMwCCBumCZixlfshw7A?usp=sharing)
-* Added batch functionality in SequenceOptimizer to support batch calculation or batch prediction functionality.
-* Changed minimum Python version to 3.9.
-* Added functionality to set targets to be minimum, maximum, or exact values in SequenceOptimizer
-* Added linear profiles of properties in SequenceOptimizer so you can optimize across sliding windows of values across a sequence.
-* Added the ability to optimize towards arbitrary matrices for properties involving matrix calculations.

-#### Available Demos
-* **Basic optimization**: see /demos/sequence_optimization.ipynb for basic usage.
-* **Custom properties**: see /demos/custom_optimizer_peroperties.ipynb for creating and implementing custom user-defined properties
-* **Design by interaction**: see /demos/generate_sequences_by_interaction.ipynb for designing sequences to interact with a target sequence using epsilon-based properties.
-* **Design by linear profiles**: see /demos/linear_profiles.ipynb for designing sequences to match linear profiles of properties like NCPR.
-* **Design by interaction matrices**: see /demos/epsilon_matrix_variants.ipynb for designing sequences to match or modify interaction matrices.

 ### What is GOOSE?
 GOOSE is a python package developed to make the generation of IDRs or IDR variants easy.